 Yacine Aït-Sahalia is the Otto A. Hack '03 Professor of Finance and Economics and the Director of the Bendheim Center for Finance at Princeton University.
 He was previously a professor at the University of Chicago's Graduate School of Business.
 A past Sloan Research Fellow, he was named an outstanding faculty by Business Week's 1997 Guide to the Best Business Schools and is the recipient of the 1997 Michael Brennan Award, the 1998 Cornerstone Research Award and the 2001 FAME Research Award.
-His research has been published in leading academic journals and he is a Research Associate for the National Bureau of Economic Research.
-He received his Ph.D. in Economics from the Massachusetts Institute of Technology in 1993 and is a graduate of France's Ecole Polytechnique.
+He is a Fellow of the Econometric Society and a Research Associate for the National Bureau of Economic Research.
+He received his Ph.D. in Economics from MIT in 1993 and his undergraduate degree from France's Ecole Polytechnique.

-• ECO 525: Financial Economics I
+• ECO 575/FIN 575: Topics in Financial Economics